-By adopting decision making processes like the ICE methodology, you can quantify the potential outcomes by order of priority and urgency using the three parameters of Impact, Confidence, and Ease.
-Coupled with an agile digital marketing plan, your business is then able to respond to a crisis or problem with appropriate speed, resource, urgency, and priority.
+By adopting decision-making processes like the ICE methodology, you can quantify the potential outcomes by order of priority and urgency using the three parameters of Impact, Confidence, and Ease.
+Coupled with an agile digital marketing plan, your business is then able to respond to a crisis or problem with appropriate speed, resources, urgency, and priority.

 Some good high-level questions to ask yourself in the Decide stage include:

 What will be our very first response to the initial crisis at hand?

 Which decision will deliver the most impact for the least amount of time?

 How quickly can we make this decision and what will restrict our speed?

 Would a staged decision process help us to achieve both immediate and future objectives and if so, what are our immediate priorities?

 Whenever you see a successful business, someone once made a courageous decision.” – Peter F. Drucker

 This is the stage that many business owners struggle with the most.
 The temptation to over-analyse available options may mean the time to react has come and gone.